digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/reference/patterns.rst

 To do that, we define a `Reference` template that
  - is keyed by the `InstrumentKey`
- - contains the contract id of the target instrument template (e.g. a fixed rate bond)
+ - contains the interface contract id of the target instrument

 We can then fetch an interface "by key" by
  - fetching the `Reference` template by key (``fetchByKey``)